larryyueli/okshell/README.md

 How to use
 ==========

-< __OkShell User Manual__ >

-You could be in one of two modes when using OkShell: NORMAL mode or CONFIG mode.
+You could be in one of two modes when using OkShell: __NORMAL__ mode or __CONFIG__ mode.

-When you are in NORMAL mode, you just want to run some command (90% of use cases).
-Just type `ok` followed by whatever you want to do
+When you are in __NORMAL__ mode, you just want to run some command (90% of use cases).
+Just type `ok` followed by whatever you want to do.
 For example,

-    $ ok replace "good" with "great" in all txt files
+    $ ok replace "good" with "great" in txt files

-When you are in CONFIG mode occasionally, you want to run some configuration tasks.
-Just type `ok` twice, followed by some configuration command, for example
+When you are in __CONFIG__ mode occasionally, you want to run some configuration tasks.
+Just type `ok` twice, followed by some configuration command.
+For example

     $ ok ok verbose off

-To see a list of the administrative commands, do
+To see a list of the configuration commands, do

     $ ok ok help

 To see this manual, do

     $ ok help

-< __End of OkShell User Manual__ > (Yes, it is that simple.)